 Back in December of 2018, we laid out our predictions for what we believed would be some of the key design trends in 2019.
-Now more than halfway through the year, we’ve decided to reexamine those predictions and grade ourselves on our performance.
+Now it’s time for design trends revisited to see how well we did with those predictions and grade ourselves on our performance.
 So how did we do?

 Custom illustration – A+

 This trend shows no signs of slowing down in the second half of 2019 and beyond, particularly in the food and beverage categories.

 Vintage details – B+

 We continue to see broad usage of vintage cues, not only in graphic applications, but also in structural design—again, this trend is especially prevalent in the food and beverage categories.